The student services team are here to help and assist you while you are a student at Strood Academy.

 Pupil Premium funding is used to support 1-1 tuition funding for eligible students in either Maths or English.
 Students receive intensive support over one term to maximise the impact of this tuition.

 The Faculty provides a number of clubs aimed at developing social skills, personal development and academic development.
-The Duke of Edinburgh Scheme, Anger Management groups, handwriting club and Princes Trust XL clubs are just a sample of the opportunities available to students.
+The Duke of Edinburgh Scheme, Anger Management groups and handwriting club are just a sample of the opportunities available to students.

 The Student Support and Well Being learning environment is able to offer a retreat to students who would benefit from a quiet moment during the day.
 Opportunities for religious observance can also be provided.